eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/07-graphql-style-a-list-component.md

 ## Style Prop

 The quickest and most simple way to style a component is by using the `style` prop.
-This allows us to declare an object of key value pairs to declare our CSS styling rules.
+This allows us to declare a json object of key value pairs describing our styling rules.
 This object can be passed directly to the `style` prop, or declared as a variable outside the component.

 ```js
 // inline